BoyeGuillaume/hyperion/README.md

 ## Formal-system syntax

 We define the syntax of the formal system as a group of 3 elements: expressions, propositions and types.
-We can intuitively think of types as a *constrained* set of values, expressions as *terms* and propositions as *formulas*.
+We can intuitively think of types as a *constrained* set of values, expressions as *exprs* and propositions as *formulas*.

 ```math
 \begin{aligned}